 Natural history museums started as “curiosity cabinets,” known particularly from the middle-ages but probably going back well over a thousand years.
 These were typically collections of specimens kept and displayed in a home, often by eccentric men with a curious interest in the natural world.
 Eventually, the dawn of the great scientific age in the 18th and 19th centuries led to the construction of more permanent homes for scientific objects.
 Typically, wealthy industrialists funded these buildings, and many of the great natural history museums still bear the names of these people.
 The great Carnegie Museum of Natural History in Pittsburgh was funded by steel tycoon Andrew Carnegie; the Field Museum in Chicago was funded largely by department store entrepreneur Marshall Field.
 The Yale Peabody Museum was created by a donation from wealthy industrialist George Peabody; the American Museum of Natural History was supported by a large group of wealthy philanthropists including Theodore Roosevelt, Sr. (the president’s father) and the banker J.P.
 Morgan.

 While the British Museum in London opened in 1759, the first great age of natural history museums started in the mid to late 19th century.
 In America, the first of these was the Academy of Natural Sciences in Philadelphia, which opened to the public in 1812.
 Others followed, including the United States National Museum (which later became the Smithsonian National Museum of Natural History), which opened in 1846.
 Soon after, the famous “bone wars” between Yale’s Othneil Charles Marsh and Philadelphia’s Edward Drinker Cope brought prehistoric fossils and the newly-coined “dinosaurs” to the public imagination, and scientists and their patrons worked hard to establish museums in their cities to display these creatures.
 The American Museum in New York first opened to the public in 1877, and by 1925, there would be a handful of spectacular natural history museums across the country, including the Field Museum in Chicago (opened in 1893), the Carnegie in Pittsburgh (1896), and the Colorado Museum (later the Denver Museum of Nature and Science) which opened to the public in 1908.
 Other cities soon followed, including Houston (1909), Toronto (1912), Los Angeles (1913), and Cleveland (1920).
-Meanwhile, several large public universities with significant paleontology collections were also starting to display their prized specimens: by the early part of the 20th century, museums of natural history on college campuses included those at Yale, Michigan, Kansas, Nebraska, and Oklahoma, among others.
+Meanwhile, several large public universities with significant paleontology collections were also starting to display their prized specimens: by the early part of the 20th century, museums of natural history on college campuses included those at Yale, Michigan, Harvard, Kansas, Nebraska, and Oklahoma, among others.